tigershan1130/RLSimUE/README.md

 ### 4. Launch Project

-#### Start Unreal Engine
+#### Start Our excutable.
-- Launch your Unreal Engine executable with the AirSim environment
+- Launch our executable MultiRotor demo with the AirSim environment

 #### Run Python Training
 Navigate to the project directory and start the training script: